Preference falsification: Caste ideology

 The caste system was legitimized through a tenet of Hinduism, the doctrine of karma.
 According to this doctrine, an individual’s behavior in one life affects his social status in his later lives.
 If a person accepts his caste of birth and fulfils the tasks accepted of him without making a fuss, he gets reincarnated into a higher caste.
 If instead he neglects the duties of the caste into which he was born or challenges the caste system, he gets demoted in his next life.
 Accordingly, the karma doctrine treats prevailing status differences as the fair and merited consequences of past conduct.

-Many ethnographies find that, to close friends, low-ranked Indians will confess doubts about, if not outright lack of belief, karma.
+Many ethnographies find that, to close friends, low-ranked Indians will confess doubts about karma, if not outright lack of belief in it.
 But preference and knowledge falsification by Indians, even by substantial numbers, does not imply that the doctrine is merely a façade.
 Over countless generations, many Indians internalized the doctrine of karma.
 Belief in social mobility through reincarnation has been common; so has belief in ritual impurity, which Hinduism treats as both a source and a manifestation of social inferiority.

 These concepts emerged so long ago that their origins are poorly understood.
 It is clear, though, that, once the caste system got established, the highest-status castes, the brahmins, had incentives to perpetuate the caste system by punishing Indians who misbehaved or expressed disapproval.
 As Kuran explains, preference and knowledge falsification made some Indians obey the system for fear of reprisals and others out of conviction.
 In either case, public discourse facilitated the acceptance of karma-based status differences.
 Most Indians remained ignorant of concepts critical to treating their conditions as unacceptable.
 Insofar as Indians genuinely believed in caste ideology, the caste system strengthened.

-In the 1800s, the caste system came to be questioned widely in public.
+In the 19th century, the caste system came to be questioned widely in public.
 The key trigger was that growing numbers of Indians became acquainted with egalitarian European movements, such as democratisation, liberalism, and socialism.
-The ensuing Indian reform movement led, in the second half of the 1900s, to a system of caste-based education and job quotas meant to assist the most disadvantaged groups within Indian society, including the Untouchables.
+The ensuing Indian reform movement led, in the second half of the 20th century, to a system of caste-based education and job quotas meant to assist the most disadvantaged groups within Indian society, including the Untouchables.